-Digital is more fun, no question.
-You may already be using electronically managed processes in many areas of your business.
-If so, audit proof archiving is only logical.
-To simplify the process of choosing archiving software, here is a list of common criteria that will help you make the right choice for the first step.
-Keep in mind, however, that your company’s requirements will be a key factor.
+You may already be using electronic processes in many areas of your business.
+If so, audit-compliant archiving is a logical next step.
+To simplify the process of choosing archiving software, here is a list of common criteria to help you make the right choice for your first step.
+Keep in mind, however, that your organization’s needs will be a key factor.

-- Internationality in terms of legal and compliance conformity: With respect to GDPR for the handling of private data in the EU
+- Going global to comply with regulations: Regarding GDPR for handling private data in the EU

 - For the archiving system, pay attention to certificates and attestations, e.g. IDW PS-880 and ISAE 3000

 - Diverse format options: The archiving software should be able to handle as many document and file formats as possible